ropensci/tidync/README.md

 It's important to not actual request the data extraction until the expressions above would result in an efficient size (don't try a data frame version of a 20Gb ROMs variable ...).
 Use the interactive modes to determine the likely size of the output you will receive.

-There is another function `hyper_index` that build the actual index values required by the NetCDF library.
+Functions seamlessly build the actual index values required by the NetCDF library.
 This can be used to debug the process or to define your own tools for the extraction.
 Currently each `hyper_*` function can take the filtering expressions, but it's not obvious if this is a good idea or not.

 Development
 ===========